ongr-archive/xtCommerceConnectorBundle/Resources/doc/FullImport.rst

             - images                                                # Parents' field into which the subquery result should be put.
             - ONGR\XtCommerceConnectorBundle\Document\ImageObject   # Document to return, defined in Document/ .
             - %subquery.images%                                     # The SQL sub-query itself.
             - { product_id: %importSubQuery.parent_id.value% }      # SQL sub-query parameters.
-In this particular case we have a constant defined in constants.xml.
+In this particular case we have referred to a constant defined in constants.xml.

+Refer to `Subqueries <subqueries.rst>`_ for more information about subquery usage.